tij-v/Computational-Fluid-Dynamics/C - Wall Heat Conduction Simulation in 1-D and 2-D/ReadMe.md

 Simulation in C to capture the conduction of heat on 1-D and 2-D walls, respectively.
-For calculations we implement the 1-D and 2-D Heat equation, respectively.
+For calculations we implement the 1-D and 2-D Heat equations, respectively.
 In the first task, I compare the efficiency of various computation methods, viz:
 1. Crank-Nicolson
 2. DuFort Frankle